thekimsplustwo/VanCityPropertyPulse/README.md

     - Re-render the listing page at option submit
 <br><br>

-## Technology Usage
+## CPSC 455 Technology Usage

-**[UNIT 1] HTML/CSS/JavaScript**
+**[UNIT 1] HTML, CSS, JS**
-- HTML, CSS, and JavaScript were utilized not only to construct the app's fundamental layout and styling but also to create custom animations, design unique scrollbars, integrate canvas graphs, enhance accessibility, and ensure responsiveness.
-Additionally, styles were methodically arranged into CSS modules, facilitating cleaner and more precise scoping.
+- HTML was used as the backbone of the React (jsx) structure, incorporating attributes, event listeners, images, and iframes to define the fundamental layout.
+Styled-components was implemented to enhance the CSS functionality, providing with better styling isolation of React components and cleaner code structures.
+JavaScript was leveraged to infuse the application with dynamic features, responsiveness, and asynchronous functionality.

+**[UNIT 2] React & Redux**
+- React, in conjunction with redux and selectors, was employed to handle both the state and UI of our application.
+Redux facilitates the creation of asynchronous actions and API communication, while state elements are preserved and chosen through the use of redux slices and selectors.
+Additionally, Redux Persist was employed to ensure consistent state management, even across browser sessions.

+**[UNIT 3] Node & Express**
+- We employed Express as the backbone of our backend framework, responsible for the intricate task of managing routes, handling requests and responses, and seamlessly integrating with various custom and predefined middleware functions.
+Building upon this foundation, we implemented RESTful APIs through Node.js, further refining our backend operations.
+API calls were directed to services operated by Node.js, and we introduced social login functionality using OAuth2.0, facilitated through JWT and bcrypt.
+Additionally, we've configured CORS to adeptly manage cross-origin requests, ensuring compatibility and security across different domains.

+**[UNIT 4] MongoDB**
+- Our application’s data persistence capabilities were significantly enhanced through the use of MongoDB, a non-relational database system.
+Together with Mongoose, an Object Document Mapper (ODM), we mapped and structured the data, allowing us to effectively store and manage various information such as user profiles, as well as property and location information.

 **[UNIT 5] Release Engineering**
-- Oracle Cloud Infrastructure played a critical role in the deployment of our application.
-Utilizing the Oracle Virtual Machine, we hosted our website, running it on the Ubuntu OS.
-Configuration was performed using nginx, which acted as a reverse proxy to expose our Express.js server port 10010 to HTTPS port 443, and pm2, employed as a process manager for running Node.js.
-Our domain name was registered through Cloudflare, and we leveraged their nameservers for domain management.
-Additionally, their CDN network was employed for deployment, enhancing the scalability and security of our application.

-- For securing the website and aligning with Google's authentication requirements, we implemented CERTBOT to provision the SSL certificate.
-This is set to auto-renew every 90 days, ensuring constant security.
-We also introduced GitHub Actions to run CodeQL, which actively scans for code dependencies and vulnerabilities within our codebase.
-This includes checks for potential API secrets that might be exposed in our public repository.
-Furthermore, we deployed the GitHub Action Workflow for automated frontend testing, utilizing Playwright.
+- We deployed our application on Oracle Cloud Infrastructure, using the Oracle Virtual Machine to host our website on Ubuntu OS, and configured it with nginx for port management and m2 for Node.js process management.
+In addition, we incorporated the GitHub Action Workflow for automated frontend tests through Playwright.

+<br><br>

+## Above and Beyond
+1. Oracle Cloud was selected over render.com after careful consideration of our specific needs and priorities.
+Oracle Cloud offered a more comprehensive suite of services, including advanced security measures, scalable resources, and robust support for various development environments.
+While render.com provides a straightforward and agile deployment process, we found that Oracle Cloud's broader range of functionalities aligned more closely with our goals for responsiveness and security.
+The decision to use Oracle Cloud also stemmed from its proven reliability, enterprise-grade capabilities, and flexibility in configuration, all of which were vital in our pursuit of building a responsive and secure website.
-- Lastly, to augment observability and monitoring across our deployed instances, we integrated DataDog tracer into our VM instance.
+2. To augment observability and monitoring across our deployed instances, we integrated DataDog tracer into our VM instance.
 This powerful tool offers real-time server performance insights, alerting us if any abnormal latencies occur.
 It also helps in identifying errors and ensures that the synthetic testing confirms the site's accessibility and proper functioning across various platforms, devices, and geographic locations.
 By combining these tools and services, we've created a robust, secure, and efficient infrastructure tailored to our specific needs.
+3. Our domain name was managed through Cloudflare, which allowed us to use the same domain for the client and the server; their CD network was instrumental in bolstering our application's scalability and security.
+To enhance the website's security in line with Google's standards, we utilized CERTBOT for SSL certificates, with an auto-renewal feature every 90 days, and integrated GitHub Actions for vulnerability scanning with CodeQL.

+<br><br>

+## Next Steps
+- To provide walk scores and distances to local facilities, we plan to resolve the current cross-site frame issues using Cross-Origin Resource Sharing (CORS) policies and third-party distance measurement APIs.
+Our goal of implementing a smart AI chatbot with Natural Language Processing (NLP) needs to be progressed by accumulating specific real estate dialogues for training, potentially utilizing pre-trained models like GPT-4.
+These efforts align with our commitment to enhance the application's interactivity, accessibility, and intelligent user interaction.

+## Contributions
+-

 ## **Prototypes**
 ![Main](https://storage.googleapis.com/pukkukim/455%20Main.png)